-All the cheeses were routinely cleaned and rotated, and the room was kept as a stable temp and humidity to promote the desired growth for the desired flavor of cheese.
+All the cheeses were routinely cleaned and rotated, and the room was kept at a stable temp and humidity to promote the desired growth for the desired flavor of the cheese.

-In addition to the “bleu room” there was a “white room” with other varieties of cheeses undergoing the aging process and another room where other treatments where being done on the cheese, i.e. soaking in sour beer or coffee – yes, coffee!
+In addition to the “bleu room,” there was a “white room” with other varieties of cheeses undergoing the aging process.
+Another room had other treatments being done on the cheese, i.e., soaking in sour beer or coffee – yes, coffee!